The Asian Conference on the Social Sciences and Sustainability – December 21-22, 2017 in Hiroshima, Japan »

 We welcome you to join us in Hiroshima, Japan for the Asian Conference on the Social Sciences and Sustainability (ACSUS 2017) from December 21-22, 2017 at the KKR Hotel Hiroshima.
-This conference will be held jointly with the Asian Conference on the Arts, Humanities and Sustainability (ACAHS 2017).
 In addition, we are organizing a free, guided tour in English to visit Hiroshima Peace Memorial Park – a UNESCO World Heritage Site.

 With the theme of ‘Resilience’ the conference will promote a critical understanding of the innovative and organic approaches from the social sciences toward sustainability.
 Our shared biosphere and rapid globalization ensure no country is immune from another’s problems and risks, which means a collective and multidisciplinary approach is essential for integrating environmental sustainability with economic and social sustainability.

-Early Registration is only 23,500 JPY.
-We invite submissions of 250 words in English by Friday, November 17, 2017.
+Final submissions of 250 words in English are due by Friday, December 8, 2017.
 Click on the form below to submit your proposal today!

 - Cultural Geography